SHARING THE NORTH SHORE WITH BLACK BEARS

 Currently, only black bear cubs who are injured or orphaned have access to medical treatment and rehabilitation in British Columbia.
 The cub must be less than one year old to be eligible.
 If a cub is orphaned when their mother is killed by BCCOS or a vehicle, or if they have been observed without their mother for some time, they may be taken to Critter Care Wildlife in Langley.
 The BCCOS follows direction from the Ministry of Forest, Lands, Natural Resource Operations and Rural Development (FLNRO) and are the only agency currently authorized to take North Shore cubs to Critter Care.
 If you observe a cub who you believe to be orphaned, contact Critter Care and the NSBBS immediately but do not make any efforts to corner or trap the cub yourself.
 If a cub is reported to the BCCOS for following their mother into a confined space (home, shed, garage) or for eating unnatural foods, they may also be killed.

 Critter Care Wildlife is based in Langley and is the closest rehabilitation centre to the North Shore.
-Over the years, Critter Care have rehabilitated and released many cubs from the North Shore.
+Over the years, Critter Care has rehabilitated and released many cubs from the North Shore.
 Cubs are released as yearlings in the late spring, after the spring black bear hunting season has ended.
 Critter Care does not receive any government funding and is solely funded by donation.
 It costs up to $25,000 to care for one black bear cub.
 The centre also rehabilitates hundreds of native injured and orphaned wildlife each year.
 Please consider supporting Critter Care by donating, purchasing items from their wish list or volunteering for their internship for hands-on experience helping our local mammals.
 If you see injured or orphaned mammals, contact Critter Care immediately.

 HUNTING & POACHING